At a Glance

 While I will always wish my readers fast and well-encrypted connections, I realize this won’t always be the case, and occasionally you’ll need to contact your VPN provider’s customer support department.
 That’s one of the reasons that I’m such a fan of NordVPN.

-This provider offers support around the clock, with 24/7 chatbot then live support text chat, a trouble ticket tracking system, email support, and a searchable knowledge base.
+This provider offers support around the clock, first with a 24/7 chatbot then live support text chat, a trouble ticket tracking system, email support, and a searchable knowledge base.

 Whenever I have had an issue with my account or with connecting, the NordVPN support team has always been at the ready, helping me solve any issues I have.